-A FieldTrip is broadly defined as a certain academic activity, and serves educational purposes, that a student is required and/or encouraged to attend and/or participate in as off-campus activity and/or field trip (collectively "Activities").
+A Field Trip is broadly defined as a certain academic activity, and serves educational purposes, that a student is required and/or encouraged to attend and/or participate in as off-campus activity and/or field trip (collectively "Activities").
 The "campus" is defined as any Otis College locations, including The Goldsmith Campus.
 For the purposes of this policy, there are three types of field trips:

 - 1. Local Field Trip Non-overnight domestic travel normally within 100 miles of an Otis College location - 2.
 Local Overnight Field Trip Domestic travel normally within 100 miles of an Otis College location with up to three nights' stay - 3.
-Regional Overnight Field Trip Domestic travel within 1400 miles of an Otis College location and up to four nights' stay
+Regional Overnight Field Trip Domestic travel within 1400 miles of an Otis College location and up to four nights' stay and up to four nights' stay